Yves Hervouet

 Yves Hervouet (30 April 1921 – 29 January 1999) was a French sinologist, specializing in classical Chinese literature.
 He was professor emeritus at the Paris Diderot University as well as an appointed Legion of Honour officer.

+Biography

+Yves Hervouet studied Classics at Grenoble Alpes University.
+He entered the École nationale des langues orientales vivantes, where he won a scholarship to study in Beijing.
+He was then recruited by the École nationale des langues orientales vivantes and spent time in Hanoi, Hong Kong and Tokyo from 1951 to 1953.